 Day 8 Bumthang – Ura, 50 km, 2 hours

-Bumthang to Ura is 48 km, about one and a half hour drive.
-To reach here, the road climbs to amazingly open countryside, only occasionally running into forest.
+Bumthang to Ura is 48 km, about one and a half-hour drive.
+To reach here, the road climbs to amazingly open countryside, only occasionally running into the forest.
 Large sheep pastures line the road up to 20 km behind the southern tip of the Tang valley.
 The route crosses Ura la pass (3,600m) with a magnificent view of Mount.
 Gangkhar Puensum.
 Villages in Ura have clustered houses, which is quite unusual in Bhutan.
 The day is for exploring fascinating Ura valley and village.

 Overnight tented accommodation.